“My wish is to teach the Alexander Technique with enthusiasm, empathy, humor and commitment!”

 My name is Maaike Aarts and my passions in life are music, Alexander Technique, self-development, and learning/discovering new things.

-I teach the Alexander Technique in my private practice, to the academie students of the Royal Concertgebouw Orchestra and at the conservatory of Amsterdam.
-I also give workshops for orchestras members and during summer courses and I organise my own Alexander Technique retreats.
-Aside from this I play violin as an orchestra freelancer and in chamber music settings.
+I teach the Alexander Technique in my private practice, to the students of the Royal Concertgebouw Orchestra Academy and at the Conservatory of Amsterdam.
+I also give audition training, give workshops for orchestra members, give workshops during summer courses and I organise my own Alexander Technique retreats.
+Aside from this I play violin as a freelancer in the Netherlands Chamber Orchestra and in chamber music groups.

 After receiving my Masters degree from the Royal Conservatory of The Hague, I played first violin in the Royal Concertgebouw Orchestra from 2004-2010.
 However, I then left the orchestra to make more time for my Alexander Technique practice.